adamwg/elastic-phoenix/README.md

 Running an Application
 ----------------------

-Every Dynamic Phoenix application takes the following arguments:
+Every Elastic Phoenix application takes the following arguments:

 * -h and -v: Are we running on the host (-h) or in a VM (-v)?
 * -m and -w: Are we the master (-m) process or a worker (-w)?